CrackerBites/CrackerFlags/README.md

 *i use Leaf myself personally as its the most optimised of the bunch.*
 > [!IMPORTANT]
 > Do not use spigot or bukkit i even recommend staying away from paper because purpur and pufferfish are way better alternatives with the same functionality or even more especially in purpur's case.

+*worth noting when u are using leaf please convert your world to linear it would more likely halve ur disk usage [Here are the tools to do so!](https://github.com/xymb-endcrystalme/LinearRegionFileFormatTools) ;)

 Recommended links and my sources
 - [paperchan](https://paper-chan.moe/paper-optimization/#Introduction)